-It’s taken a long time, but on June 10, 2022, Japan began its first tentative steps towards re-opening its once burgeoning tourism industry.
-Travel to Japan is allowed once more, albeit travellers must be part of a package tour.
-And strict face mask rules are in place.
-But it’s a sign that the Land of the Rising Sun is beginning to get back to normality.
+It’s taken a long time, but on October 11, 2022, Japan re-opened its borders fully to foreign travellers and reinstated visa-free travel for people coming from many countries, including the USA, UK, Australia, Canada and New Zealand.
 This is great news for the country’s hotels, restaurants, museums, and other attractions which have been hit hard by the pandemic.
-And this is just the first step in what will eventually be a return to normal travel to Japan.
+After nearly three years of Japan travel being impossible, we expect the country to be extremely popular in 2023.
 As travellers start to think about returning to Japanese shores, we thought we’d compile a list of the best places to visit in Tokyo, Japan’s captivating capital, and the start location for our Japan tours.

 The Best Places to Visit in Tokyo

 Tokyo is a fabulous contrast of the old and the new.
 And nowhere better reflects this diversity than the Buddhist district of Asakusa.
 It’s the most traditional part of the city, with old wooden shops hidden amongst the modern concrete buildings and elegant waterfront restaurants.
 As the oldest temple in the whole of Tokyo, no trip to the city is complete without stopping off at Senso-Ji.
 This historic red temple is one of the most important things to see in Tokyo.
 It’s a still-functioning temple that dates back to the year 628 AD.
 Today’s temple is actually a reconstruction after the original site was destroyed during a Second World War bombing raid.